beejjorgensen/cs344_curriculum/week04/exploration-4.2.md

 ## Reflect

-* Questions?
+* What makes a CPU with no cache less performant than one with?

-Answer to the permissions question: `0561`.
+* What's the octal permission that corresponds to the `ls -l` permission of `-r-xrw---x`?